Properties can be advertised for sale before the building has been constructed. Buying this type of property is known as 'buying off the plan'.

 Protections when buying property off the plan

-Developers will need a buyer’s consent before they end a contract using a sunset clause, otherwise the developer will need to apply to the Supreme Court to justify termination.
-View the Lands and Property Information circular for more information.
+Developers will need a buyer’s consent before they end a contract using a sunset clause, otherwise the developer will need to apply to the NSW Supreme Court to justify termination.

 Potential buyers must review the contract carefully to understand exactly what they are buying.
 Generally, the buyer pays a deposit to secure the property with the balance payable upon settlement.
 The date for completing the contract is usually not until the building is finished.